MicrosoftDocs/azure-docs/articles/iot-edge/production-checklist.md

     `"image": "<registry name and server>/azureiotedge-hub:1.1",`

+::: moniker range=">=iotedge-1.4"
-## Configure image garbage collection
+### Configure image garbage collection
-Image garbage collection is a feature offered by IoT Edge to automatically clean up any unused docker images for IoT Edge modules that are downloaded to the device.
-Deleting unused module images helps in conserving the disk space.
-This feature is enabled by default, so we recommend leaving this feature ON.
-Image garbage collection introduces the following attributes.
+Module image garbage collection is a feature offered by IoT Edge v1.4 and later to automatically clean up docker images that are no longer used by IoT Edge modules.
+It only deletes Docker images that were pulled by the IoT Edge runtime as part of a deployment.
+Deleting these unused module images helps conserve disk space.

- * Default settings include: enabled by default, recurrence of once a day at midnight, and cleanup threshold of 7 days.
- * Users may disable the feature or change the recurrence by modifying the settings in config.toml.
-If the settings are not provided in config.toml, default settings are applied.
- * Image garbage collection will not delete docker images that are not pulled by the IoT Edge.
+By default, this feature is enabled to run once per day at midnight (device local time) and remove module images that are at least 7 days old.
+The parameters to disable the feature, modifying the recurrence or module image age cleanup threshold are set in the `config.toml`.
+If not specified, the default values are applied.

-All of the parameters noted in the table below marked as **Required** need to be specified.
+If the default settings need to be modified, all of the parameters noted in the table below marked as **Required** need to be specified.

 | Parameter | Description |
 |-|-|